sambaiga/WRG-NILM/README.md

 <img src="WRG.jpg" width="100%" height="100%">

 We further, present a novel pre-processing procedure for extracting steady-state cycle activation current from current and voltage measurements.
 The pre-processing method ensures that the selected activation current is not a transient signal.
 Experimental evaluation in the three sub-metered datasets shows that the proposed WRG feature representation offers superior performance when compared to the V-I based image feature.
+We conduct evaluations on three sub-metered public datasets and comparing with the V-I image, which is its most direct competitor.
+We also conduct an empirical investigation on how different parameters of the proposed WRG influence classification performance

 ## Requirements